 East Badger Mill Creek Watershed Study

 The City of Madison will be completing a watershed study in the East Badger Mill Creek watershed (as shown below).
+The watershed study will identify causes of existing flooding and then look at potential solutions to try to reduce flooding.
+The study will use computer models to assist with the evaluations.
 This study will be completed by City of Madison water resource engineers.

 The watershed drains south towards Badger Mill Creek through greenways that have a concrete bottom, and grass side slopes.

 This study will begin late-Fall 2019 and is expected to take over 18 months.
 During this time, the city will look at watersheds as a whole to make sure solving a flooding problem upstream won’t push more water downstream and cause more flooding.

 The first public information meeting for this watershed is scheduled for Tuesday, Oct.
 29. The meeting will be held at the Madison Public Library Meadowridge branch (5726 Raymond Rd., Madison, WI 53711), 6-8 p.m.